emporix/terraform-provider-emporix/docs/resources/tenant_configuration.md

 After importing, Terraform will manage the configuration.
 Note that you'll need to provide the `value` field in your configuration file after import.

+## Required OAuth Scopes

+To manage tenant configurations, your client_id/secret pair (used in provider section) must have the following scopes:

+**Required Scopes:**
+- `configuration.configuration_view` - Required for reading tenant configuration values
+- `configuration.configuration_manage` - Required for creating, updating, and deleting tenant configurations

 ## Using jsonencode()

 Terraform's `jsonencode()` function converts Terraform values to JSON strings: